 The Department of Pharmacology & Physiology is committed to carrying out the highest quality biomedical research and to training young biomedical researchers for the future.
-Currently the department brings in over $7 million in research funding from agencies including the National Institutes of Health, NARSAD, PhRMA and the American Heart Association.
+Currently the department brings in over $4 million annually in research funding from agencies including the National Institutes of Health, NARSAD, March of Dimes, DoD, and the American Heart Association.

 |Department of Pharmacology & Physiology Faculty Publications|